 What you’ll learn reading this article:

-- It’s not always obvious who’s responsible for a certain area of the sidewalk.
+- It’s not always obvious who’s responsible for a certain area of the sidewalk and for removing ice and snow from these areas.

-- After an injury, you’ll need to determine who’s liable and how they were negligent.
+- After a sidewalk slip and fall injury, you’ll need to determine who’s liable for that section of sidewalk and how they were negligent.

 - Even if you were partially at fault, you can likely sue for compensation.

-A nice stroll quickly turns sour when you slip and fall on a sidewalk.
-City and suburban sidewalks are common sites of slip and fall accidents because they’re heavily used and concrete is prone to cracking and crumbling.
+A nice stroll quickly turns sour when you slip and fall on a public sidewalk.
+City and suburban sidewalks are common sites of slip and fall accidents because they’re heavily used and concrete is prone to cracking and crumbling and other dangerous conditions.

-If you stumble on a broken sidewalk and tumble to the ground, who’s responsible for your injuries?
-A homeowner?
+If you stumble on a broken sidewalk and tumble to the ground, who’s legally responsible for your injuries?
+A homeowner or private property owner?
 A business owner?
-The city?
+The city or government entity?
 What if they try to blame you?

 First, Ask Who’s Responsible